FabricExile/Splice3DSMAX/README.md

-Fabric Fabric for Autodesk 3DSMAX
+Fabric for Autodesk 3ds Max
 ===================================
-A Fabric Fabric integration for 3DSMAX.
+Fabric for 3ds Max is the integration of Fabric Canvas in 3ds Max.

-Fabric Fabric for 3DSMAX allows you to make use of the Fabric Core inside of 3DSMAX and use KL to perform computations inside of 3DSMAX using a custom node.
+The plugin allows you to use Fabric inside your 3ds Max projects for procedural geometry creation, deformation and controlling the transformation of objects (e.g. for rigging).

 Repository Status
 =================